shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 }
 ```

-We will create an action creator fetch data, and then we will call the API with our contract addresses.
-As we want data from both the token contract and the marketplace contract.
+We will create an action creator fetch data, and then we will call the API with our contract addresses, as we want data from both the token contract and the marketplace contract.
 We will call both of them and then combine them with data.
-The token contract returns an array with values `token_id and token_info` token info containing bytes for IPFS hash.
-We convert bytes to string using the bytes2Char function.
-Then create get request with Axios using `https://ipfs.io/ipfs/` public node.
+The token contract returns an array with values `token_id` and `token_info`, containing bytes for IPFS hash.
+We convert bytes to a string using the `bytes2Char` function, then create a `get` request with Axios using the `https://ipfs.io/ipfs/` public node.
 We then combine both of the results in an object and append it to an array `tokenData`.

 ```js